-Japan nabs 11 Chinese for allegedly working without visas
+Japan says it nabs 11 Chinese for working without documents

-TOKYO (AP) — Japanese police have arrested 11 Chinese nationals in northern Japan for allegedly working at a construction site without passports or proper visas, and later discovered dozens of fellow workers fled.
+TOKYO (AP) — Japanese police said Monday that they have arrested 11 Chinese nationals in northern Japan for allegedly working at a construction site without passports or proper visas, and later discovered that dozens of fellow workers had fled.

-Japanese media say the workers were mobilized at a solar power plant construction site by a company near Tokyo.
+The workers were mobilized at a solar power plant construction site by a company near Tokyo, according to Japanese media reports.
 Officials were looking for 46 other Chinese who disappeared from the construction site after the arrests.

-As fast-aging Japan faces serious labor shortages, the foreign work force has increased, sometimes illegally or under harsh working conditions.
+As fast-aging Japan faces serious labor shortages, the foreign work force has rapidly increased, sometimes illegally or under harsh working conditions.

 Most Read Business Stories